 Not all graduate music degree programs require an audition for acceptance.
 Please see the Graduate Admissions page for a breakdown of which programs require an audition, for information about how to apply, and for a list of upcoming Music Audition dates.

 When an audition is required for admission to a Graduate Program, applicants are expected to perform in various period styles within the repertory of their instrument/voice, before March 1st for fall admission.
-SIGHT READING WILL BE REQUIRED AT ALL AUDITIONS.
+SIGHT READING MAY BE REQUESTED.